 At another nearby sand and gravel quarry two unique machines are in action.
 The first is a long-reach version of a Liebherr R994 excavator.
 The second, an 800-tonne Ruston-Bucyrus RB-480, is the largest working dragline in Europe today.

-A Trip Through France is written and presented by Steven Vale who is a regular contributor to Earthmovers Magazine and has helped make many earthmoving machinery DVDs.
+A Trip Through France is written and presented by Steven Vale who has helped make many earthmoving machinery DVDs.
 The programme is directed, edited and narrated by Jonathan Theobald who has made a wide range of documentaries on agricultural and earthmoving machines working throughout the world.